alvianhanif/commonlog/go/README.md

 # commonlog (Go)

-A unified logging and alerting library for Go, supporting Slack and Lark integrations via WebClient.
+A unified logging and alerting library for Go, supporting Slack and Lark integrations via WebClient and Webhook.
 Features configurable providers, alert levels, and file attachment support.

 ## Installation